manish-garodia/database-livelabs/projects/dba-essentials-test/db23c-livelabs-workshops/23c-install-db/install-desktop-server/install-desktop-server.md

 In this task, you will launch the installer from Oracle home 1.

 1. Open a terminal window and change the current working directory to Oracle home 1.
-    This is the directory where the database installer is located.
+    This is the directory where the installer is located.

     ```
 	$ <copy>cd /u01/app/oracle/product/23.0.0/dbhome_1</copy>